 Given the investment required, a staged approach based on the priorities identified in the Kosrae Shoreline Management Plan is being adopted to the development of the relocated road, associated infrastructure and ultimately village infrastructure and residential development.
-Ultimately the intention is to develop the road to the same standard as the existing two lane paved road based on the design standards developed for the Kosrae Circumferential Road Extension Project (Barret Consulting Group Inc, 1987), and located around the base of the volcanic part of the island (as presently occurs between the airport and Tafunsak village - shown in Figure 11, left).
-Over the next one to two generations the inland road will become the airport and port..
+Ultimately the intention is to develop the road to the same standard as the existing two lane paved road based on the design standards developed for the Kosrae Circumferential Road Extension Project (Barret Consulting Group Inc, 1987), and located around the base of the volcanic part of the island (as presently occurs between the airport and Tafunsak village shown in Figure 11, left).
+Over the next one to two generations the inland road will become the primary road access from Utwe and Malem to the main Government Centre at Tofol and to the airport and port.

 Activity 3.1.1 will construct 3.6 miles (5.8 km) of inland road between Malem and Utwe.
 The road alignment for the inland road was carried out by the Department of Transport and Infrastructure, and finalised as part of the EIA, consulted and agreed to by government, municipal government and communities (Figure 12).
+Based on the road alignment (and other details) details presented in the EIA the KIRMA development review board have issued a development permit (Annex 10).
+The road alignment has been determined based on observational field surveys including GPS tracking.
+GPS coordinates for the road alignment are available and will used as the basis for further site specific topographic surveying and design.
+Maps of the Road alignment are provided in Annex 11 of this proposal.
 This is confirmed in a letter to the Implementing Entity Coordinator (SPREP) from the Kosrae State Government (see Annex 3).
-The inland road would be developed around the perimeter of the lower slopes of the volcanic part of the island and well above the inland boundary of freshwater swamp or mangrove areas along approximately the 10 m contour.
-Road construction will involve a mix of widening of existing farm roads (Figure 13) and construction of new road sections typically following existing footpaths.
+The inland road would be developed around the perimeter of the lower slopes of the volcanic part of the island and well above the inland boundary of freshwater swamp or mangrove areas following the the 10 m contour. alignment of the road is final, with only very minor and location specific variations expected, to be determined upon full topographic road design and surveying Road construction will involve a mix of widening of existing farm roads (Figure 13) and construction of new road sections typically following existing footpaths.